UBC Statistics Graduate Student Association

 Contact: Gian Carlo Diluvi

-The scalable Bayesian statistics and machine learning reading group comprises graduate students, postdocs, and faculty in Statistics and Computer Science who are interested in Bayesian computational methods.
-Each week, we hold a 1-hour discussion which is led by a rotating presenter.
+This year, we are reading the book An Introduction to Sequential Monte Carlo by Chopin and Papaspiliopoulos one chapter at a time.
+Each week, we hold a 1.5-hour discussion which is led by a rotating presenter.
 The presenter can choose the format, although whiteboard is preferred.
 The goal is for the reading group to be a low pressure and informal environment for all of us to learn.
-This last year, we have been doing a review of linearly convergent stochastic optimization methods.
-Previously, we discussed recent (2019–2021) work on variational methods.
+Previously, we did a review of linearly convergent stochastic optimization methods and before that we discussed work on variational methods.

 PI: Dr. Benjamin Bloem-Reddy